juhanikataja/container-course-material/exercises/ex2/README.md

    ```bash
    oc patch deployment nginx-deployment -p "$(cat nginx-deployment-persistent.yaml)"
    ```
+   This will amend the existing **Deployment** so that storage is added to each **Pod**.
+It will only touch the parts of the API object that are relevant.

 6. If you look at the NGINX URL now, you should see "403 Forbidden" since there is no index page and directory listings are not allowed.
+This is because we have just replaced the content of the default html directory with an empty volume.

 7. Deploy your fancy new website using `oc rsync` on one of the **Pods** using content from the html subdirectory of the exercise directory: